What is a smart factory?

 Smart manufacturing software solutions

-A Smart Manufacturing software solution is a platform that unlocks the value of smart manufacturing technologies for the factory.
+A smart manufacturing software solution is a platform that unlocks the value of smart manufacturing technologies for the factory.
 As mentioned above, if large amounts of data are collected from sensors and various systems (Big Data), but that data is never used to make better decisions and drive improvements, then the data is ultimately useless.

 Therefore, a smart manufacturing platform is one that provides five key capabilities that are foundational for smart factory success: